sosafacun/Build-In--Breakout-Clone-/README.md

 **Personal Goals:**

+- Introduced a toggable colorblind mode

 # TODO:

 **Goals:**

-- The score should be displayed, as well as a life counter.
-The player starts with three lives.
-If the player misses the ball, a life should be subtracted.
-When all lives are used, the game ends.
+- When all lives are used, the game ends.

 **Stretch Goals:**